JadenDanyliw/USFlightAnalysis/README.md

 ## 2024combining.R

 This included R code takes each of the 12 monthly BTS On-Time Performance datasets and combines them into one file, requiring all 12 datasets in the working directory.
-This dataset is exported as "2024combined.csv" and is included in **Google Drive**
+This dataset is exported as "2024combined.csv", which is included in **Google Drive**

 ## newdatacleaning.R